microsoft/tilecode/manual.md

 # Game Home Page

-When you load a game, you will see the game's home page, as shown below:
+When you load a game, you will see the game's home page, as shown below.
+You have four kinds of tiles and four kinds of sprites to work with.

 ![home page](pics/homePage1.JPG)

-You have four kinds of tiles and four kinds of sprites to work with.

 ## Help and Art Gallery